 From its roots, the mode of operation of a Charitable Trust Fund is identical to any other type of trust formation.
 For instance, it also involves the formation of trust on the consent of the settlor that agrees on the prospect of delegating and transferring the legal authority of the trustees of the assets.
 The management of the trust is then undertaken and executed by the trustees for the sole purpose of giving advantages of the trust to the beneficiaries.

 Now the distinction here comes when we talk about the beneficiaries.
 Whilst in other trusts, the beneficiaries to the trust are the family members or the ones that the settlor claims.
 But in the case of a Charitable Trust fund, the intending beneficiaries or the beneficiaries to the trust is either a charitable cause or a charity itself.
-Also, the Charitable Trust Fund involves forming a trust deed whereby the legal criteria for carrying out the income, gains, and distribution of the trust assets is clearly stated.
-The trust deed is created in the beginning of building a Charitable Trust.
+Also, the Charitable Trust Fund involves forming a trust deed whereby the legal criteria for carrying out the income, gains, and distribution of the trust assets is clearly state.
+The trust deed is creates in the beginning of building a Charitable Trust.

 Various benefits of a Charitable Trust